Jodenee/Voyager/docs/API-Reference/User.md

 The user's discord discriminator.

 ???+ warning "Deprecation Notice"
     This property has been deprecated.
-Please edit any code that uses it as it will be removed soon.
+Please edit any code that uses it as it will be removed in a later version.

 <br />